Last updated on - September 17th, 2018

 Why Manual Testing

-- Time – Manual testers may not have adequate time to investigate an alternative to manual testing, learn how to use automation tools, build and maintain automation script.
+- Time – Manual testers may not have adequate time to investigate an alternative to manual testing, learn how to use automation testing tools, build and maintain automation script.

 - Scenarios Complexity– Some scenarios may be too complex and it’s not feasible to automate.